Similar Posts

 South Africa celebrated Freedom Day 2020 under challenging circumstances.
 For a message of support and solidarity from a member of our Chinese staff at the UJCI, click here.

-The UJCI has released its course guidelines for the online teaching of Mandarin for the first semester of 2022.
-This will comprise credit courses in Basic Mandarin and Intermediate Mandarin (open to UJ students only), and HSK Chinese language proficiency courses 1-6 (open to all, including UJ students and staff).
-The guidelines contain more detailed…
+The UJCI has released its course guidelines for the second semester of 2022.
+This will comprise credit courses in Basic Mandarin and Intermediate Mandarin (open to UJ students only), HSK Chinese language proficiency courses 1-6 (open to all, including UJ students and staff), and Chinese Culture courses.
+The guidelines contain more detailed information about the…